FNA-XNA/FAudio/cpp/README.md

 The results are stored in either the `build_win32` or `build_win64` subdirectory.

-### Building builtin Wine DLLs
-The C++/COM wrapper has a separate Makefile for building Wine linux shared libraries.
-It's assumed that you're running a 64-bit Linux system.

-#### Building 64-bit shared libraries
-- will be used by 64-bit Windows applications
-- check if the `WINEDIR` variable in `Makefile.wine` points to the Wine directory on your system.
-- build FACT as usual (`make`)
-- build the C++/COM wrapper: `make -f Makefile.wine`

-#### Building 32-bit shared libraries
-- will be used by 32-bit Windows applications
-- check if the `WINEDIR` variable in `Makefile.wine` points to the Wine directory on your system.
-- Note: your sytem has to be setup to build 32-bit binaries (e.g. multilib).
-You'll also need a 32-bit SDL2 with working sound drivers.
-- make sure the 32-bit `sdl-config` is first on your `PATH` so it's pickup up by the build process
-- build 32-bit FACT: `CFLAGS=-m32 make clean all`
-- build 32-bit C++/COM wrapper: `ARCH=32 make -f Makefile.wine clean all`

 ## Using the wrapper

 ### Windows - XAudio version 2.8+